Quick Start

 Use a conservative statistical + foundation ensemble so the full budget is not concentrated on one path.

-Mark earnings releases, policy announcements, and macro shocks, then pay close attention to CastSense alerts on distribution drift and structural breaks.
+Mark earnings releases, policy announcements, and macro shocks, then use CastSense alerts on distribution drift and structural breaks to decide whether these events should enter the experience library.

 FAQ & Troubleshooting